-The gas heating, electrical and general building services industries are benefiting from strong market fundamentals.
+The gas heating, electrical and general building services within social housing are benefiting from strong market fundamentals.
 These are being driven by government standards and legislation such as the Decent Homes Standard and Right to Repair Scheme.
-The growing demand for high quality affordable homes is adding pressure to local authorities and housing associations to maintain and improve their current housing stock as well as to build new homes.
+The growing demand for high quality affordable homes is adding pressure to local government and housing associations to maintain and improve their current housing stock as well as building new homes.

-- 1.25 million - The number of local authority and housing association properties across London and South East England
+- 1.33 million - local authority and housing association properties across London and South East England

-- £1.5 billion – The amount spent on repair and maintenance for local authority and housing association homes in 2013/14 fiscal year
+- £2.6 billion - spent on repair and maintenance for local authority and housing association homes in 2015/6 fiscal year

-- 800,000 est. – Number of people in London on the waiting list for social sector homes
+- 800,000 est. - people in London on the waiting list for social sector homes

-- 42,000 per year – the number of new affordable homes needed in London if severe shortfalls are to be met
+- 42,000 per year - new affordable homes needed in London if severe shortfalls are to be met

 London and South East Regional Social Housing